-"Sharing" a workspace allows multiple people be actively working inside of the same workspace together.
+"Sharing" a workspace allows collaborators to actively work inside the same workspace at the same time.
 You can see what sorts of changes your colleagues are implementing, troubleshoot a workspace efficiently as a team, and delegate work.
-The main drawback of "sharing" a workspace is that you may end up making changes to someone else's work, or messing up your team's version organization.
-If you wish to play around in a workspace without running such risks, or even if you just want to run computations in a workspace you only have "read access" to, you can "clone" that workspace.
-This creates a completely independent copy of the workspace in which you are the owner and sole user (until you choose to "share" your "clone" with someone else).
+The main drawback of "sharing" a workspace is that collaborators may end up making changes to someone else's work, or upsetting your team's version organization.

-To clone or share a workspace, find the three-dot menu button of that workspace, either within the workspace itself, at the top right of the screen (option 1), or on the label for the workspace when you are in the "Your Workspaces" section (option 2):
+Find the three-dot menu button of the workspace, either within the workspace itself, at the top right of the screen (option 1), or on the label for the workspace when you are in the "Your Workspaces" section (option 2):

 The Workspaces section is divided into five tabs: